How Much Will an Investor Pay for My House? Here’s What to Expect

 2. Talk to multiple investors

-Playing the field allows you to find the best deal on your cash sale.
-Be sure to get quotes from local investors, iBuyers, and wholesalers in your area to determine which investor is right for you.
+Contact multiple investors and let them know you plan to compare offers, as competition can drive up the price.
+Comparing offers allows you to play the field and find the best deal on your cash sale.
+Be sure to get quotes from local investors, iBuyers, and wholesalers to determine which investor is right for you.

-Working with Clever Offers can help you compare multiple investor offers quickly to streamline the selling process.
+Our best advice is to use a cash offer marketplace, such as Clever Offers, which helps you compare multiple investor offers quickly to streamline the selling process.

 3. Highlight your property’s strengths